These Jerk Chicken and Shrimp Tacos are a perfect summer recipe that's quick and easy and ready in minutes!

 I believe patience is something possessed by other people.
 Somehow this particular trait missed me from the start.
 I even decided to make an entrance into the world early.
 Virgo wouldn’t have suited me, so I resolved that Leo would be a more appropriate sign.
 Therefore a month early it was.
 My mother tells me I wanted to escape much earlier which destined her to about 6 months of bed rest to ensure I’d cook all the way (no pun intended).
 Thank you, mom.

 And while I’m terribly bad at waiting for things, the thrill is almost always in the anticipation, isn’t it?
 I made these jerk shrimp and chicken tacos last month for a dinner we hosted.
 It was my first time experimenting with jerk seasoning and I decided, if I was doing this, I was doing this all the way.
 I wanted flavor explosions.
 Not necessarily spice, but depth.
 And depth is what I got.
 The chicken and shrimp were marinated for over 8 hours and the flavors married beautifully, creating some kind of magic.

-I can’t take the credit for the seasoning as I did purchase an already made one.
+I can’t take the credit for the seasoning as I did purchase an already-made one.
 Sure, I probably could have made my own but by some divine intervention, I found this one which had no heat but all the flavor.
 While I love some heat, this mixture turned out an impressive marinade and jerk mayo to pour over the tacos.
 Adults and children were equally satisfied.
-If you want something a little more spicy, a 1/4 tsp of cayenne pepper will provide ample amounts if that’s what you’re after.
+If you want something a little spicier, a ¼ teaspoon of cayenne pepper will provide ample amounts if that’s what you’re after.